Rhythmical office: Terminology

 In the Middle Ages the word "rhythmical" was used as the general term for any kind of poetry to be distinguished from prose, no matter whether there was regular rhythm in those poems or not.
 And for that reason it is practical to comprise in the name "rhythmical offices" all those other than pure prose, a designation that corresponds to the Historia rhytmata.

 Apart from the predilection of the Middle Ages for the poetic form, the Vitœ metricœ of the saints were the point of departure and motive for the rhythmical offices.
 Those Vitœ were frequently composed in hexameters or distichs.
 From them various couples of hexameters or a distich were taken to be used as antiphon or response respectively.
 In case the hexameters of the Vitœ metricœ did not prove suitable enough, the lacking parts of the office were supplemented by simple prose or by means of verses in rhymed prose, i. e., by text lines of different length in which there was very little of rhythm, but simply assonance.
 Such offices are often a motley mixture of hexameters, rhythmical stanzas, stanzas in pure prose, and again in rhymed prose.

 Examples

 An example of an old metrical office, intermixed with Prose Responses, is that of St. Lambert (Anal.
 Hymn., XXVII, no. 79), where all the antiphons are borrowed from that saint's Vitœ metricœ, presumably the work of Hucbald of St. Amand; the office itself was composed by Bishop Stephen of Liège about the end of the ninth century:

-Antiphona I

-Orbita solaris præsentia gaudia confert Præsulis eximii Lantberti gesta revolvens.

-Antiphona II

-Hic fuit ad tempus Hildrici regis in aula,

-Dilectus cunctis et vocis famine dulcis.

 A mixing of hexameters, of rhythmical stanzas, and of stanzas formed by unequal lines in rhymed prose is shown in the old Office of Rictrudis, composed by Hucbald about 907 (Anal.
 Hymn., XIII, no. 87).
-By the side of regular hexameters, as in the Invitatorium:

-Rictrudis sponso sit laus et gloria, Christo,

-Pro cuius merito iubilemus ei vigilando.